 Now place your database name here.
 Give “root” as Username and leave Password blank.
 Click “Submit” button at the bottom.

 Now click “Run the installation ” on the next page.

 Now you are on the verge of completing WordPress installation on your local computer server.
-Just fill out the form with all required information.
+Just fill out the form with all the required information.
 Click “Install WordPress”.

-If you have given all information correctly you are redirected to installation success page asking you to login with Username and Password.
+If you have given all information correctly you are redirected to the installation success page asking you to login with Username and Password.